abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

 * During the first step execution request path should be '/users', When ever the second step execute the request path should be '/users/5153'

 ## Assertions
+All the assertion common assertion steps are present in [CommonAssertions.java](src%2Ftest%2Fjava%2FtestSuit%2FstepDef%2FCommonAssertions.java)
 ```feature

     #validating response code